MuxDiven/Parley/README.md

 # Parley

-## My group's project for: CS313, Networking and Concurrency
+## My group's project for: CS313, Computer Systems and Concurrency

 This is the final submission of our group project for CS313: Networking and Concurrency, completed during our studies at the University of Strathclyde.